Dalhousie University: Finances

 The university completed the 2017–18 year with revenues of $697.354 million and expenses of $664.274 million, yielding a surplus of $33.08 million.
 The largest source of revenue for the university was provincial operational grants, followed by tuition fees.
 The total endowment revenue reported in fiscal 2017–2018 was $481.372 million.

+In August 2025, the university became the first U15 institution in Canada to initiate a lockout against their faculty labour union, several days before the union was able to complete their vote on the university's final offer.
+The university claimed that they did not have the financial capacity to have their wages keep up with inflation; whereas the union claimed that the university favoured spending on infrastructure such as a new sports arena over paying their employees a fair wage.
+At the end of a one month lock-out, a first among all Canadian universities, Dalhousie paid out nearly twice what they claimed they could initially afford, and the student union issued calls for tuition to be returned due to the unecessary labour tactic used by then-president Kim Brooks and her Board of Governors.

 Diversity

-The university has attempted to increase the representation of under-represented groups at Dalhousie through inclusive recruitment strategies.
+There have been several Dalhousie University scandals related to discrimination at the university.
+In reaction to this, the university has initiated recruitment strategies to increase the representation of under-represented groups at Dalhousie.

 Academics

 Dalhousie is a publicly funded research university, and a member of the Association of Universities and Colleges of Canada, as well as the U15.
 As of 2022, there were 20,970 students enrolled at the university.
 Dalhousie offers more than 4,000 courses and over 200 degree programs in 13 undergraduate, graduate, and professional faculties.
 The requirements for admission differ between students from Nova Scotia, students from other provinces in Canada, and international students due to lack of uniformity in marking schemes.
 The requirements for admission also differ depending on the program.
 In 2011, the secondary school average for incoming first-year undergraduate students was 85 percent.

 Canadian students may apply for financial aid such as the Nova Scotia Student Assistance Program and Canada Student Loans and Grants through the federal and provincial governments.
 Financial aid may also be provided in the form of loans, grants, bursaries, scholarships, fellowships, debt reduction, interest relief, and work programs.
 The university's registrar provides scholarships for its students in order to provide financial assistance, or to reward academic merits or performances in another fields, such as community involvement and leadership.
-The value of the scholarships ranges C$380 to $30,400.
-The university also provides bursaries valued between $152 to $456 for students in need of financial assistance.
-Dalhousie University offers $3 to $6 million in bursary funding for both domestic and international undergraduate students.